VimalaMoger/AutomatePython/README.md

 Unittesting with Pytest - used assert to validate the logic, implemented fixtures to set up tests for initialization and reusability
-REST API Integration testing with python and Pytest - created tests for REST API endpoints to test the logic of to-do list application with mock objects, used UUID functions to generate unique IDs, created helper functions to refractor my code, ran the test in the terminal using pytest, did quick sanity check to make sure all the tests successfully passed
+REST API Integration testing with python and Pytest - created tests for REST API endpoints to test the logic of to-do list application with mock objects, used UUID functions to generate unique IDs, created helper functions to refactor my code, ran the test in the terminal using pytest, did a quick sanity check to make sure all the tests successfully passed
 Tools:  pytest, 8.3.2, Python 3.12.3, request, typing, Mock